Davie, Florida

 Davie is a town in Broward County, Florida, United States, approximately 24 mile north of Miami.
-The town's population was 110,320 at the 2020 census.
-Davie is a principal town of the Miami metropolitan area, which was home to an estimated 6,198,782.
-Horseback riding is common, as much of its historic buildings include ranches and other Western establishments.
+The town's population was 110,320 at the 2020 census, making it the largest town in Florida by population.
+Davie is a principal town of the Miami metropolitan area.
+Horseback riding is common, as many of its historic buildings include ranches and other Western establishments.

 History

-Prior to European colonization, the Tequesta were the native people of what is now Davie.
+Prior to European colonization, the Tequesta were the indigenous people of what is now Davie.
 A few campsites and graves have been found in Davie, the oldest dating back 5,000 to 7,000 years in Pine Island Ridge.
-After Spanish colonization, many of the Tequesta died and the remaining few escaped to Havana with the Spanish when Florida became a British colony, or they assimilated into the newly arrived Seminoles in the late 18th century.
+After Spanish colonization, many of the Tequesta died and the remaining few either escaped to Havana with the Spanish when Florida became a British colony, or they assimilated into the newly arrived Seminoles in the late 18th century.

+At the turn of the 20th century, when the state of Florida reclaimed 156 sqmi of swampland, out-of-state businessman Robert Parsell Davie purchased 44 sqmi, to develop farms and establish the town of "Zona"; within a few years, the townspeople renamed it "Davie" in his honor.

 Geography

+The approximate coordinates for the Town of Davie is located at 26°4′53″N 80°16′49″W.

 According to the United States Census Bureau, the town has a total area of 92.5 km2, of which 90.4 km2 is land and 2.2 km2 (2.32%) is water.

+Climate

+Davie has a tropical monsoon climate (Am) with hot, humid summers and warm winters.

 Demographics

 2020 census

-As of the 2020 United States census, there were 105,691 people, 35,708 households, and 24,675 families residing in the town.
+As of the 2020 United States census, there were 105,691 people, 35,644 households, and 24,596 families residing in the town.

+As of the 2010 United States census, there were 91,922 people, 33,249 households, and 22,313 families residing in the town.